Aquatic-gg/docs/docs/aquaticcrates/basic/opening/openrestrictions.md

 <Page url="aquaticcrates/basic/animations/failanimation">Fail Animation</Page>

-All conditions that have the ``negate`` option you can switch the returned boolen. (from true to false, from  false to true)
+All conditions have the ``negate`` option you can switch the returned boolen. (from true to false, from false to true)

 ``negate: true``